dlt-interoperability/commitment-agent/readme.md

   blocks (with signature).
 Currently, it is triggering publication on every block.
 - Function to get state based on key and block height from the peer.
-- Figure out how the RSA accumulator can be initialised deterministically so it will be the same across all agents.
+- **Figure out how the RSA accumulator can be initialised deterministically so it will be the same across all agents.**

 Ethereum Client

 - Fix the type of the commitment on the bulletin board to fit the entire commitment
-- There are some initialisation activities that need to happen only once on network startup.
-We should have a separate script to do this initialisation.
-  It will need to coordinate the deployment of the LedgerState contract, the Management Committee contract, the creation of Fabric client credentials for all the Fabric agents, the setting of the management committee on the LedgerState contract with the Fabric client public keys and the setting of the policy on the LedgerState contract.
-The Fabric agent and Ethereum client should be updated to not do any of these intialisation tasks.